umbertocolangelo/api2023/README.md

 ### 5. Memory Management
 - The program dynamically allocates memory for nodes and ensures proper deallocation in the `free_space_game` function, which recursively frees all nodes in the tree.

-### 6. Game Logic
-- The `main` function orchestrates the game, handling user inputs and controlling the flow, including starting new games, inserting words, and filtering based on the player's guesses.

 ## Code Summary

 Here’s a summarized explanation of some key functions in the code: